 - XV.
-Day Count Fraction

-- XVI.
-Clearing FCM
+Day Count Fraction - XVI.
+Clearing FCM - g.

-- g.
 Response to RFQ.
-Each response to an RFQ must contain a price.
+Each response to an RFQ must contain a price. - h.

-- h.
 Last Look.
 After the RFQ requester receives a quote, the requester will be able to execute.
 If the requester executes the quote, the Participant that submitted the quote will have a "last look" where such Participant will confirm the quote.
-The last look will expire in 30 seconds and until the Participant confirms the quote the requester may cancel the quote.
+The last look will expire in 30 seconds and until the Participant confirms the quote the requester may cancel the quote. - i.

-- i.
 Customer.
 The Customer requesting a quote on the RFQ system must be identified by the Participant entering the request, regardless if the Customer is the Participant or an Authorized User.

-- (iii) Anonymous Voice Request for Quote (VRFQ)
+(iii) Anonymous Voice Request for Quote (VRFQ)

 - a.
 Entry of Orders.
-Participants may submit anonymous VRFQ inquiries through communication with a CMSEF VRFQ Agent ("Voice Agent").
+Participants may submit anonymous VRFQ inquiries by contacting a CMSEF VRFQ Agent ("Voice Agent").
 The VRFQ will be sent to every Participant that accepts VRFQ.
-VRFQ inquiries must be sent to minimum of three counterparties; none of which shall be:

-- I. affiliated of or controlled by the counterparty requesting the VRFQ inquiry; or

-- II. affiliates of or controlled by each other.
+VRFQ inquiries must be sent to minimum of three counterparties; none of which shall be: - affiliated of or controlled by the counterparty requesting the VRFQ inquiry; or - II. affiliates of or controlled by each other. - b.

-- b.
 Bids and Offers.
-Participants can respond to the Voice Agent, who shall communicate the each responsive bid or offer; the Voice Agent shall also communicate to the requester any firm bid or offer pertaining to the same instrument resting on the CLOB.
+Participants can respond back to the Voice Agent, who shall communicate the first and each subsequent responsive bid or offer that is at a better price; the Voice Agent shall also communicate to the requester any firm bid or offer pertaining to the same instrument resting on the CLOB. - c.

-- c.
 Responses.
-The Participant can execute against any firm CLOB bids or offers along with any responsive bids or offers to the VRFQ through communication with the Voice Agent.
+The Participant can execute against any firm CLOB bids or offers along with any responsive bids or offers to the VRFQ through communication with the Voice Agent. - d.

-- d.
 Execution of Orders.
 The requester may accept any response to the VRFQ upon receipt.
-After the requester accepts, the Voice Agent will submit the order through CMSEF's system and execute the trade.
+After the requester accepts, the Voice Agent will submit the order through CMSEF's system and execute the trade. - e.

-- e.
 Trading Protocols.
-CMSEF will ensure that its trading protocols provide each Participant with equal priority in receiving VRFQs and in transmitting and displaying for execution responses to VRFQs.
+CMSEF will ensure that its trading protocols provide each Participant with equal priority in receiving VRFQs and in transmitting and displaying for execution responses to VRFQs. - f.

-- f.
 Submitting a Request.
 Each VRFQ shall include the following information regarding the Swap that the Participant is requesting quotes:

-- I. Product

-- II.
-Pay/Receive Indication

-- III.
-DCO

-- IV.
-Currency

-- V. Tenor

-- VI.
-Frequency

-- VII.
-Day Count

-- VIII.
-Instrument(s)

-- IX.
-Effective Date

-- X. End Date

-- XI.
-Business Day Conversion

-- XII.
-Calendar

-- XIII.
-Roll Conversion

-- XIV.
-Notional Amount

-- XV.
-Day Count Fraction

-- XVI.
-Clearing FCM

-- g.
-Response to VRFQ.
-Each response to a VRFQ must contain a price.

-- h.
-Customer.
-The Customer requesting a quote on the VRFQ system must be identified by the Participant entering the request, regardless if the Customer is the Participant or an Authorized User.